DialMforMara/cli-demo-1/README.md

 1. Run `pip install -U whylogs`.
    You might have to run `pip3 install -U whylogs` for MacOS X.
 2. To start WhyLogs, run: `whylogs init`.
 Follow the instructions.
-3. The CLI comes with a sample dataset of 1000 entries from the Loanding Club dataset above.
+3. The CLI comes with a sample dataset of 1000 entries from the [Lending Club loan data](https://www.kaggle.com/wordsforthewise/lending-club) dataset, described above.
 4. Start Jupyter to view the notebooks.

 For other ways of installing, please see [Installation Instructions](INSTALLATION.md).